27 Best Zucchini Companion Plants (and What to Avoid)

 Top Zucchini Companion Plants

 Choose flowers, herbs, and/or vegetable companions to aid your zucchini’s growth and reduce the need for weeding or harmful pesticides in the garden.
 There are many different options to choose from.
-We’ve broken out our favorites by each section.
 Let’s take a deeper look!

 Sweet Alyssum